lululxvi/deepxde/docs/demos/eulerbeam.rst

 Problem setup
 --------------

-We will solve a Euler Beam problem:
+We will solve a Euler beam problem:

 .. math:: \frac{\partial^{4} u}{\partial x^4} + 1 = 0, \qquad x \in [0, 1],